jkariscodes/health-facilities/README.md

 ## API Documentation

-This project's API documatation has been generated using:
+This project's API documentation has been generated using:
 * __Swagger UI__ which can be accessed at http://127.0.0.1:8000/api/v1/schema/swagger-ui/
 * __Redoc__ which is accessed at http://127.0.0.1:8000/api/v1/schema/redoc/